Milo’s Kitchen Dog Treats

 Has Milo’s Kitchen Ever Been Recalled?

-Yes.
-Milo’s Kitchen, along with Nestlé Purina PetCare’s Waggin’ Train, voluntarily recalled treats in 2013 because some packages contained traces of antibiotics not approved by the FDA for use in the United States.
+In 2013, Milo’s Kitchen, along with Nestlé Purina PetCare’s Waggin’ Train, voluntarily recalled treats because some packages contained traces of antibiotics not approved by the FDA for use in the United States.
 Newer packages of the treats began reappearing in stores the next year, though, with a reformulated recipe.

 “Our treats are quality-checked at each step and quality-monitored under a comprehensive food safety program designed to prevent potential quality issues before they can occur,” Geoff Tanner, vice president of pet snacks for Milo’s Kitchen, told DVM360 in February 2014.